- Open Access

 Genotyping results, linkage disequilibrium analysis and construction of haplotypes

-Distribution of IKBL and NFKBIA genotypes in patients with Graves' disease (GD) and in healthy controls
+Frequencies of IKBL and NFKBIA genotypes observed in patients with GD and in healthy subjects are shown in Table 2.
+All cases and controls in the studied cohorts were in Hardy-Weinberg equilibrium.

 The frequency of the allele -62A in IKBL was greater in GD compared to controls (39.0% vs. 30.4%, p = 0.0001, pc = 0.0018; OR = 1.46 [95% CI:1.20-1.77]).
 A significant association was also observed for genotypes (p = 0.001, pc = 0.018): genotypes possessing the A allele (AA homozygotes and AT heterozygotes) were found more frequently in GD patients (62.0% vs. 50.3%, p = 0.001, pc = 0.018) producing OR of 1.54 [95% CI:1.20-1.99] suggesting a dominant model of inheritance (statistical power - SP = 95.1%).
 For the intronic C/T substitution, an association of the T allele with GD was found (36.1% vs. 30.4%, p = 0.01, pc = 0.18; OR = 1.29 [95% CI:1.06-1.56]) and consistently, genotypes possessing this allele (TT homozygotes and CT heterozygotes) were more frequent in GD patients (61.3% vs. 51.0%, p = 0.001, pc = 0.018; OR = 1.52 [95% CI:1.18-1.98], SP = 88.9%).
 The T/C SNP in exon 4 of the IKBL was not associated with GD.